HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection

 \section{Abstract}

 Advances in AIGC technologies have enabled the synthesis of highly realistic audio deepfakes capable of deceiving human auditory perception.
 Although numerous audio deepfake detection (ADD) methods have been developed, most rely on local temporal/spectral features or pairwise relations, overlooking high-order interactions (HOIs).
 HOIs capture discriminative patterns that emerge from multiple feature components beyond their individual contributions.
-We propose HyperPotter, a hypergraph-based framework that explicitly models these synergistic HOIs through clustering-based hyperedges with class-aware prototype initialization.
-Extensive experiments demonstrate that HyperPotter surpasses its baseline by an average relative gain of 22.15\% across 11 datasets and outperforms state-of-the-art methods by 13.96\% on 4 challenging cross-domain datasets, demonstrating superior generalization to diverse attacks and speakers.
+We propose HyperPotter, a hypergraph-based framework designed to capture high-order relations associated with synergistic patterns through clustering-based hyperedges with class-aware prototype initialization.
+Extensive experiments on 13 test sets show that HyperPotter improves over the baseline on 11 sets, yielding an average relative EER reduction of 12.68\% across all test sets and 22.15\% on the improved sets.
+These results demonstrate strong cross-scenario generalization, while also revealing robustness limits under severe codec or channel distortion.